Sleeping Giant Loppet Event Day Instructions

 Cell phone service is unreliable at the race site.
 Best possibilities are close to the warming tent, around the start line or close to the beach.
-A message board for postings will be located close to the awards podium.
 It is wise to choose a meeting place to gather family members following the race.
 As you leave the park cell phone service resumes close to the village of Pass Lake.

 Getting to the Race Site

 The Sleeping Giant Loppet is held in Sleeping Giant Provincial Park with the start and finish at the Marie Louise Lake campground.
 Skiers will be able to drive to the race site, but car pooling is encouraged.
 Shuttle bus service from Thunder Bay to and from the race site is also available.
 Give it a try.
 You'll love it.
 Participants in the 35 km event should identify themselves to parking volunteers and park in the first available lot.
 More information specific to the 35km is noted below.

 TOTAL TRAVEL TIME: 1 1/2 to 1 3/4 hrs

 (adjust for adverse weather conditions)

 Travel east from Thunder Bay on Highway 11/17 to the Pass Lake turn off at Highway 587.
 From there, it is approximately 35 km to the Marie Louise Lake campground.